Spin^h and further generalisations of spin: Existence of manifolds which do not admit spin structures

 \subsection{An example in dimension 8}

 Note that the examples of non-spin$^h$ manifolds one obtains via the above construction have dimension at least 32.
-Given that every orientable manifold of dimension $\leq 7$ is spin$^h$ by Corollary \ref{spinh7}, it is natural to ask whether there is an 8--dimensional non-spin$^h$ manifold.
+Given that every compact orientable manifold of dimension $\leq 7$ is spin$^h$ by Theorem \ref{upto7}, it is natural to ask whether there is an 8--dimensional compact non-spin$^h$ manifold.

 We can indeed produce an 8--manifold not admitting a spin${}^h$ structure by directly applying the integrality statement in Theorem \ref{integrality}, whose consequence is that for a manifold admitting a codimension 3 immersion in a spin manifold with normal bundle $E$ (see \cite[Theorem 5]{Bar}, also \cite[Theorem 5.1]{Nagase} for a closely related earlier statement).
 Indeed, the total Pontryagin class of $E$ can be written formally as $1+x^2$, so formally $x = \sqrt{p_1(E)}$, and the Mayer class is given by $\mathcal{M}(E) = \cosh \bigl( \tfrac{x}{2} \bigr) = \cosh \bigl( \tfrac{\sqrt{p_1(E)}}{2} \bigr)$; one could argue that formally $x$ could also be $-\sqrt{p_1(E)}$, but as $\cosh$ is an even function, one obtains the same result.